Laxdal/TextBoxGPT/README.md

 You can also customize your api, proxy url, and the name of the model.
-For the input part it uses a input dll from: https://github.com/bukepro/buke_km_lib/tree/master by https://github.com/bukepro to make sure this will work under all conditions.
+For the input part it uses a input dll from: https://github.com/bukepro/buke_km_lib/tree/master by https://github.com/bukepro to make sure this will work under most conditions.